ramarhadjei/WWProject/README.md

 Question 2:

- Wrote an automated scrpt to test the following:
 The following exercise does not require user login.
 Please use ID or class as selectors.

-Steps:
+ Wrote an automated scrpt to test the following:Steps:
 1. Navigate to https://www.weightwatchers.com/us/
 2. Verify loaded page title matches “Weight Loss Program, Recipes & Help | Weight Watchers”
 3. On the right corner of the page, click on “Find a Meeting”